 The services a handyman offers are solely dependent upon their knowledge and preferences.
 However, for those looking to market themselves as a handyman-for-hire (or looking to create a handyman company) at the very least should have an understanding of how to complete the most commonly-requested home repairs.
 A few of the most common home-repair tasks include:

 - Sink, faucet, toilet, bathtub installation + repair

 - Non-complicated plumbing work

 To find a local handyman, it’s all about asking the right questions and searching the right marketplaces.
 Reputable handymen can be found through online postings, friends and family, bulletin boards, and repair/hardware stores.
-For browsing for a handyman online, the following work platforms are recommended:
+To find a handyman online, the following work platforms are recommended:

-When a potential handyman has been found, it’s important that he or she have several positive reviews (if found online), be able to be contacted beforehand, and be upfront about pricing and similar topics.
+When a potential handyman is found, it’s important that he or she has several positive reviews (if found online), is able to be contacted beforehand, and is forthcoming about pricing and similar topics.